Asian carp: History

-In the late 19th century, the common carp was distributed widely throughout the United States by the United States Fish Commission as a foodfish.
+In the late 19th century, the common carp was widely distributed throughout the United States by the United States Fish Commission as a food fish.

 In the 1970s, fish farmers in mostly southern states began importing Asian carp from China to help clean their commercial ponds—consuming unwanted biomass to regulate overgrowth and parasitic establishment.
 However, escaping these aquaculture facilities, carp have overtaken surrounding waterways, distributing via sanitation canals, commercial passages, and by flooding into untouched waters.
 The rise in the populations of bighead and silver carp has been dramatic where they are established in the Mississippi River basin.

-Because of their prominence, and because they were imported to the United States much later than other carp native to Asia, the term "Asian carp" is often used with the intended meaning of only grass, black, silver, and bighead carp.
+Because of their prominence and the fact that they were introduced to the United States much later than other Asian carp species, the term "Asian carp" is often used to refer specifically to grass, black, silver, and bighead carp.
 In the U.S., Asian carp are considered to be invasive species.
 Of the carp species introduced to the United States, only two (crucian and black carp) are not known to be firmly established.
 Crucian carp is probably extirpated.
 Since 2003, however, several adults, fertile black carp have been captured from the Atchafalaya and other rivers connected to the Mississippi River.
 Dr. Leo Nico, in the book Black carp: Biological Synopsis and Risk Assessment of an Introduced Fish, reports that black carp are probably established in the United States.
-In South Florida, the local water management district actually stocks the canals with sterilized grass carp to control the hydrilla plant, which tends to block the locks and drainage valves used to control water flow from the Everglades.
+In South Florida, the local water management district stocks the canals with sterilized grass carp to control the hydrilla plant, which tends to clog the locks and drainage valves that regulate water flow from the Everglades.